Stocks fall, bond yields take another breathtaking drop

-NEW YORK (AP) — Stocks kept falling sharply Friday, and bond yields took more breathtaking drops as a brutal, dizzying couple weeks of trading showed no sign of letting up.
+NEW YORK (AP) — Stocks kept falling Friday and bond yields took more breathtaking drops as a brutal, dizzying couple weeks of trading showed no sign of letting up.

 Even a better-than-expected report on U.S. jobs wasn’t enough to pull markets from the undertow.
 It’s usually the most anticipated piece of economic data each month, but investors looked past February’s solid hiring numbers because they came from before the new coronavirus was spreading quickly across the country.